LogtalkDotOrg/logtalk.org/_pages/using_tools_with_prolog.md

 ### Prolog code using a term-expansion mechanism

 Some Prolog systems and their typical applications may make use of a term-expansion mechanism.
-When the Prolog system implements these mechanism using `term_expansion/2` and `goal_expansion` predicates with clauses for them collected in a selected number of modules, it's possible to instruct Logtalk own term-expansion mechanism to call the Prolog defined expansions.
+When the Prolog system implements this mechanism using `term_expansion/2` and `goal_expansion` predicates with clauses for them collected in a selected number of modules, it's possible to instruct Logtalk own term-expansion mechanism to call the Prolog defined expansions.